 Here's a simple formula for how to declutter your home that anyone can use to find success.
 If properly applied, with enough time and determination, you too can unclutter your home, and keep it that way.

-As you can see, the equation is not complex, it just takes a timer, boxes, trash bags (and recycling bin if you're eco-friendly), and you'll get a home that is decluttered and ready for you and your family to enjoy together.
+As you can see, the equation is not complex, it just takes a timer, boxes, trash bags (and/or recycling bin or donate or sell boxes), and you'll get a home that is decluttered and ready for you and your family to enjoy together.

 When you are learning the process of how to declutter your home I think it is important to set yourself up for success, and this method does this.

 The supplies, when used properly, encourage you to take on the task in bite-sized chunks, help you make decisions, and help you finish each decluttering session with positive steps taken, without it looking like a whirlwind has come through your house making it look worse, not better.

 Often, when we make the decision to clear out the clutter in our homes we want to jump in, head first, taking the plunge.
 While enthusiasm can be great, there is a very real concern that you can take on too much too soon, causing your home to feel more cluttered and out of control than when you began.

 To combat that problem decide how long you can actually work on the project during one session.
 For every hour you can spend during the session set the timer for 45 minutes.
 The 45 minute time period is when you'll actually take the steps for how to declutter that I've listed below.
 Then, during the last 15 minutes of the hour you'll do your clean up so things get completed and back in place before the end of the session.

 If you're doing the 15 minute daily decluttering missions that I've got here on the site (see below for more information), I suggest you take 10 minutes to declutter and 5 minutes to clean up afterward!